Chart of Accounts

 - Deterministic cash-flow classification suggestions for the statement of cash flows

-- Bulk-update multiple accounts in a single request
+- Bulk-update multiple accounts in a single action

 - Paginated list filterable by type, status, name, or ID